johannefranck/johannefranck.github.io/data.markdown

 </div>

 While some constituencies may appear geographically larger than others, this does not reflect population size.
 For instance, *Indre By* looks smaller on the map than *Tårnby*, but it has a significantly larger population.
 Additionally, it’s important to understand how seats (mandates) in the Danish Parliament (*Folketinget*) are allocated.
-Of the 179 total mandates, 175 are elected in Denmark, while 2 come from Greenland and 2 from the Faroe Islands.
+Of the 179 seats (mandates), 175 are elected in Denmark, while 2 come from Greenland and 2 from the Faroe Islands.
 Parliamentary mandates are not tied to specific constituencies.
-Instead, they are distributed proportionally based on the national vote share of each party.
-A party must receive at least 2% of the national vote to qualify for representation.
-The more votes a party receives, the more mandates it is allocated (*Source: [ft.dk](https://www.ft.dk/da/folkestyret/valg-og-afstemninger/hvordan-man-stemmer)*).

-TODO: repetiiton:
-While some constituencies may appear geographically larger than others, this does not reflect population size.
-For example, *Indre By* (central Copenhagen) looks smaller on the map than *Tårnby*, but it has a significantly larger population.

-Regarding the Danish electoral system: the **179 seats (mandates)** in the Danish Parliament (*Folketinget*) are distributed as follows:

-Hence all the constituencies of copenhagen together contribute to choosing the same pool of mandates from Copenhagen Storkreds (based on residents in Copenhagen).

-* **175 mandates from Denmark**
-* **2 mandates from Greenland**
-* **2 mandates from the Faroe Islands**

-Of the 175 mandates in Denmark:
-* **135 are constituency mandates**, allocated directly in the 10 multi-member constituencies (like those in Copenhagen (Københavns Storkreds)) based on vote counts in each multi-member constituencies, meaning all 12 constituencies in Copenhagen are part of the same multi-member constituency.
-* **40 are compensatory mandates**, distributed nationally to ensure proportionality between a party’s total national vote share and the number of seats they hold.
+Instead, 135 of the mandates are allocated directly in the 10 multi-member constituencies (like Københavns Storkreds) based on vote counts in each multi-member constituencies, hence all the constituencies of Copenhagen together contribute to the same pool of mandates from Copenhagen Storkreds.
+The last 40 mandates are distributed nationally to ensure proportionality between a party’s total national vote share and the number of seats they hold (*Source: [ft.dk](https://www.ft.dk/da/folkestyret/valg-og-afstemninger/hvordan-man-stemmer)*).

 ### Supplementary Data: Population Insights